-Mile 0: River access is on the left bank at Highway 224 Bridge or Sandstone Bridge.
+Mile 0: River access at the Sandstone Bridge River Access Point.
 Just downstream is Powerhouse Rapid (III+) and the Three Lynx Power Station.

 Mile 2.1: The Narrows is a beautiful narrow gorge.

-Mile 4.2: Soon after Roaring River Rapid (III) the Roaring River flows into the Clackamas River from river right.
+Mile 4.4: Soon after Roaring River Rapid (III) the Roaring River enters the Clackamas River from river right.
 About a mile downstream of the rapid there's a sharp left bend which is the marker for Hole in the Wall (IV).

-Mile 5.3: Hole in the Wall Rapid (IV) is typically scouted since it has a dangerous eddy/whirlpool on river left.
+Mile 5.2: Hole in the Wall Rapid (IV) is typically scouted since it has a dangerous eddy/whirlpool on river left.
 If you get caught in the dangerous eddy there is a ladder that can be used to climb out.

 Mile 6.9: Fish Creek River Access is a great place to begin or end your journey to make a shorter trip.

 Mile 9.1: Big Eddy river access is a common take out with a long carry.

-Mile 9.5: Toilet Bowl (III+) is a series of powerful waves that regularly flip rafts and catarafts.
+Mile 9.4: Toilet Bowl (III+) is a series of powerful waves that regularly flip rafts and catarafts.
 There is road access (potential take-out) immediately following Toilet Bowl on the right.